gpeddev/UK_meteo/README.md

 * For a given weather site selected by the user, report the Hutton criteria on a monthly basis (which can be selected by the user) for each day of the month.
 You can report this either graphically or in a table.
 (For this final part, you may want to create a separate tab in your app to report the criteria if you find this easier).
+You can either use classical R plots or ggplot2 for any plots you create.

 You can test the application on shinyapps.io